All Episodes

 It's a lot of people in that infrastructure.

-It's car salesmen, it's accountants.
+It's accountants.

 And there are plenty of conservatives in Hollywood.

-And yes, there are there are well known famous conservatives.
+And yes, there are well-known famous conservatives.

-Eventually they all call me up.
+Eventually they all call me up and they want to have a conversation.

-And they uh and they uh they they wanted to have a converse they want to have a conservative conversation, yet many of them have no idea what it means to be a conservative.
+Yet many of them have no idea what it means to be a conservative.

 In fact, many in Hollywood became conservatives.

-They're what I call 9-11 conservatives, meaning that they support the troops, they support our missions, and that was their gateway into conservative thought because they became really, really sobered up about these enemies who want to destroy this country, either from without or from within.
+And that was their gateway into conservative thought because they became really, really sobered up about these enemies who want to destroy this country, either from without or from within.

 And they've gone down the journey of conservatism, really trying to understand what it means and get their hands around this idea.

-Before Ron died, before he was ill, he was very much of the belief that he had been blacklisted in Hollywood because he was an out of the closet public conservative.
+Before Ron died, before he was ill, he was very much of the belief that he had been blacklisted in Hollywood because he was an out-of-the-closet public conservative.

-He had given a speech at the last Republican convention, and it was a conversation he and I had had several times because I felt that he he was not blacklisted.
+And it was a conversation he and I had had several times because I felt that he was not blacklisted.

 I don't see any such thing as blacklisting in Hollywood.